back4app/back4app-rest/docs/guide/api-reference.md

 ## Authentication

+Sending us the _App ID_, you will have access to your project, beign able to interact with the entities.

-Basically, everything happens using you authentication Token, as you make a request.
-This will define if you have permission to interact with the requested path, without telling us your back4app credentials everytime.
+Basically, everything happens using you _authentication Token_, as you make a request.
+This will define if you have permission to interact with the requested path, without telling us your back4app credentials every time.

-It must be sent inside the request's header.
+They must be sent inside the request's header.
 <!--

 Considering the possibility of the user hosting his own code,